-The shocking news that a woman in Suffolk was this week killed by stampeding cattle whilst out walking her dog in field is a salutary lesson to us all to carefully observe our rights and obligations as members of the public and as landowners who have public footpaths crossing their land.
-This is an increasing concern to landowners following the Governments introduction of the so called “right to roam” legislation.
+The shocking news that a woman in Suffolk was this week killed by stampeding cattle while out walking her dog in field is a salutary lesson to us all to be careful when we are walking in the countryside.

 The Countryside Code for walkers has received a great deal of publicity recently.
-Whilst not everyone obeys it there can be very few members of the public that are not aware that gates should be closed, they should keep to the footpath, dogs kept on leads and litter taken home.
+While not everyone obeys it, there can be very few members of the public that are not aware that gates should be closed, they should keep to the footpath, dogs kept on leads and litter taken home.

-However just as important are the duties of the landowner to take steps to ensure the safety of the public when crossing their land.
-There is no one piece of legislation that sets out all of a landowners duties and obligations.
+However just as important are a landowner’s duty of care to walkers, particularly the need to take steps to ensure the safety of the public when crossing their land.
+There is no one piece of legislation that sets out all of a landowner’s duties and obligations.
 A landowner’s main liability falls under the Occupiers Liability Acts and, if you have livestock, the Wildlife and Countryside Act 1981 and the Animals Act 1971.
 Landowners have a duty of care to ensure that the public are not exposed to unreasonable risks whilst on their land and that dangerous and unpredictable animals are kept away from the public.
 The main provisions for landowners are :

 - Rights of way should be kept clear of any obstruction eg padlocked gates, barbed wire, slurry, rubbish etc